Culture reigns supreme at Daly.

 We create trust

 A community that doesn’t trust you doesn’t take action.
-So we tell stories that people want to read, and find the best journalists to tell them.
+So, we tell stories that people want to read, and find the best journalists to tell them.

-We deliver irresistable pitches
+We deliver irresistible pitches

 We send super targeted, beautifully constructed pitches that generate results.
 Put simply: journalists read our emails (and we’re told they really like them).
-Like we said: we do comms differently.

 Here’s how we do it: